frankplus/oniro-docs/bug_policy.md

   reproduced.
 - Have its severity set.
 Please refer to the documentation of severity levels below.
 - Have its domain set.
-The domains include categories like: toolchain, kernel, Over-the-Air Update (OTA); they can change over time.
 The bug tracker will include the latest list.

 If the bug is classified as a security vulnerability, the engineer assesing the issue will create a new ticket in the private security bug